Kirby's Epic Yarn: Post-release

 The Escapist gave it a score of all five stars and called it "one of those games that you'll play simply because it makes you feel so good.
 It's also challenging and clever, with well done co-operative play and even a great soundtrack.
 There's no downside to this game."
 The A.V.
 Club gave it a B+ and said, "Drawbacks aside, adults should consult their doctors about a prescription of Epic Yarn instead of Prozac."
 The Daily Telegraph gave it eight out of ten, saying, "Players who simply wish to drink in the dreamy visuals and enjoy the cute characters will find Kirby's Epic Yarn a breezy and attractive way to while away six or so hours of their time."
 However, The Guardian gave it three stars out of five, saying, "Teenage boys will absolutely hate it.
 But when viewed as a platform game for kids, it's pretty impressive.
 Kirby first emerged in 1992; only now has his existence been justified."

 Critics praised the soundtrack, which was described as "tranquil", "sugary sweet", "soothing", and "jazzy".
 The remixes of classic Kirby themes were also appreciated.
 However, GameTrailers and Jeremy Peeples of Hardcore Gamer felt that some of the tracks were too slow-paced and "sleepy", and GamesTM remarked that the music "rarely comes close to the orchestral majesty of the Galaxy games", but singled out the Melody Town level as the game's audio-visual highlight.
 The narration received mixed reactions.
-GameTrailers and Peeples likened its affect to a father reading his child a bedtime story; Peeples stated that the narrator only slightly altering his voice for each character was "a clever approach that works well to not only tell the tale, but also give the characters a voice without giving them a definitive voice - a problem in other Nintendo games".
-While David Sanchez of GameZone and Corbie Dillard of Nintendo Life deemed the approach fitting for the game's light-hearted tone, Dillard noted that the narrator "tends to overdo it a bit", Sanchez admitted that the result sounded "cheesy", and Jim Sterling of Destructoid compared the narrator to a "creepy uncle".
+GameTrailers and Peeples likened its effect to a father reading his child a bedtime story; Peeples stated that the narrator only slightly altering his voice for each character was "a clever approach that works well to not only tell the tale, but also give the characters a voice without giving them a definitive voice - a problem in other Nintendo games".
+While David Sanchez of GameZone and Corbie Dillard of Nintendo Life deemed the approach fitting for the game's light-hearted tone, Dillard noted that the narrator "tends to overdo it a bit", Sanchez admitted that the result sounded "cheesy", and James Stephanie Sterling of Destructoid compared the narrator to a "creepy uncle".